Resperteyu/Pets.BE/README.md

   }
 }
 ```
-### PEts.PI
+### Pets.PI
-Really we are just keeping two things in secrets at the moment, alongside the connection string that could (not consistent with the above) as the rest are on settings (either the develpment or the apsettigs.json).
+Really we are just keeping two things in secrets at the moment, alongside the connection string that could (not consistent with the above) as the rest are on settings (either the develpment or the appsettings.json).
 An example of secrets file would be

 ```
 {